petr-kalinin/progtexts2/python_basics_en/7_files.rst

 all the tests that the input file contains — this is the so-called *multitest*.
 There will be only one test at once in the testing system, and the program will run on it, and during your testing, your program will immediately run on many tests.
-And yet, there are tasks where there is a multitest in the input data, i.e. many tests are set at once.
+And moreover, there are tasks where there is a multitest in the input data, i.e. many tests are set at once.
 Then especially you can debug on many tests at once.)

-And well, in :ref:`stress testing <stresstesting>` the input from the file will also be more convenient.
+And well, in :ref:`stress testing <stresstesting>` inputting from the file will also be more convenient.